Are you looking for new fun jobs that pay well?

 46. Park Ranger

-Park rangers get to spend their days in some of the most beautiful locations in the country.
-They are responsible for maintaining these parks and keeping them safe for visitors.
+They’re responsible for maintaining these parks and keeping them safe for visitors.
 This can be a very rewarding job, especially if you love nature and being outdoors.

 Park Rangers typically have a college degree in environmental science or a related field and get on-the-job training specific to their park once they accept a position at one of our lovely National Parks.